sophiajoseraymond/citrix-virtual-apps-desktops-sdk/docs/Broker/Get-BrokerSessionPreLaunch.md

   * AssociatedUserFullNames (System.String\[\]) List of associated users (full names).
 Associated users is the list of users who are given access using the pre-launch/user mapping filter.

   * AssociatedUserNames (System.String\[\]) List of associated users (SAM names).
 Associated users is the list of users who are given access using the pre-launch/user mapping filter.

+  * AssociatedUserSIDs (System.String\[\]) List of associated users (SIDs).
+Associated users is the list of users who are given access using the pre-launch/user mapping filter.

   * AssociatedUserUPNs (System.String\[\]) List of associated users (user principle names).
 Associated users is the list of users who are given access using the pre-launch/user mapping filter.